eirikeg1/Study-Notes/IN5320 - Development in Platform Ecosystems/Platforms Governance.md

 * **strategic**: what is the platform or app to accomplish
 * **implementation**: how will the platform or app accomplish it?
 * ![[Pasted image 20231106143432.png | 500]]
-*

 # Control portfolio
-*How platform owner creates goal convergence and facilitates coordination with devs*
+*How platform owner creates goal convergence and facilitates coordination with developers*

 * ![[Pasted image 20231106144405.png | 500]]

 #### Control mechanisms
 * Tools that owners use to implemetn/enforce rules that reward desireble behavior and punush bad behaviour![[Pasted image 20231106144602.png | 700]]

 # Pricing policies